beejjorgensen/cs344_curriculum/week06/project-6.md

 Remember--no using the built-in `malloc()` for this!
 We're writing it!

+This is the overview for `myalloc()` for this week.
+Note that this is an incomplete implementation, but we'll be working more on it in the following weeks.

+* If this is the first call, `sbrk()` to get some space.
+  * At the same time, build a linked-list node inside the new space indicating its size and "in-use" status.
+* Walk the linked list in a loop and look for the first node that is:
+  * Not in-use
+  * Big enough to hold the requested amount (plus padding)
+* If the block is found:
+  * Mark it in-use.
+  * Return a pointer to the user data just after the linked list node (plus padding)).
+* If no such block is found:
+  * Return `NULL`

+Details on these steps follow.

 ### Usage

 The user of your code is going to write something like this: